 Terra Gallery

-Terra Gallery in San Francisco is an elegant and contemporary art venue that offers a dynamic space for weddings.
+Terra Gallery is a super elegant contemporary art venue that offers a dynamic space for weddings.
 It’s situated in the vibrant Rincon Hill district, not far from Oracle Park, the Moscone Convention Center and right off the Bay Bridge.
 The gallery spans two levels with the upper level known as Terra while the lower level is called Mer.
 The venue boasts over 24,000 square feet of versatile space.

 With lofty ceilings and an abundance of natural light, the space feels open and inviting, while the state-of-the-art lighting system sets the mood for an evening of romance and celebration.
 Terra Gallery’s versatility accommodates everything from intimate ceremonies to grand receptions, offering a stylish canvas for couples to celebrate their union amidst the creativity of San Francisco’s art scene.